 In the army, Gregory learns that he is an accomplished comedian.
 Youtube has a few of his early stand-up routines, sand 50 years later they sometimes still work.
 In his biography he describes how he combined an act that didn't ignore racism, at the same time as learning how to deal with it.
 Gregory's early efforts in showbiz cost him money and friends, but he does eventually break through.
 With fame though, comes responsibility, and as a prominant black figure, he eventually gets pulled into the Civil Rights movement as a leading figure.
 Despite being followed by the media everywhere, the police still brutally beat him (away from the cameras) and Gregory gets pulled further into activism.

-For those who've read about the Civil Rights movement, Gregory's slightly oblique look at the struggle will be facinating.
+For those who've read about the Civil Rights movement, Gregory's slightly oblique look at the struggle will be fascinating.
 He's not really a leading figure, though a key part of it.
-But he describes the March on Washington, and the murder of school girls in Alabama with passion - these are not remote incidents, but ones that he sees as pulling more people into the struggle.
+But he describes the March on Washington, and the murder of school girls in Alabama with passion - these are not remote incidents, but ones that he sees pulling more people into the struggle.
 Gregory has his own tragedies.
-Since this is autobiography, at times he seems to over-emphasise his own importance, but mostly he inspires because he is honest - about his fears, about his guilt and about why he gets motivated.
+Since this is autobiography, at times he over-emphasises his own importance, but mostly he inspires because he is honest - about his fears, about his guilt and about why he gets motivated.
 At the end of the book Gregory writes with hope: